socomsystems/documentation/user_manual/files/access_webdav.rst

 The Windows WebDAV Client might not support Server Name Indication (SNI) on encrypted connections.
-If you encounter an error mounting an SSL-encrypted Nextcloud instance, contact your provider about assigning a dedicated IP address for your SSL-based server.
+If you encounter an error mounting an SSL-encrypted cyfrSpaces instance, contact your provider about assigning a dedicated IP address for your SSL-based server.

 Solution 2